 High-Risk Factors Determined by the Financial Conduct Authority

-In some high-risk situations covered by the FCA , financial institutions need to take measures in their businesses.
+In some high-risk situations covered by the Financial Conduct Authority (FCA), financial institutions need to take measures in their businesses.
 To explain these measures, businesses should evaluate the due diligence needs.
 They should perform this assessment not only in high-risk transactions but also in other transactions.
 In addition, some high-risk transactions should add new additional high-risk factors, collect additional information about customers or partners, and follow up on suspicious transactions when making this situation determinations.
 Some high-risk factors identified by the FCA are as follows:

 - If the customer buys the property, it is a third country citizen who wants a right of residence in exchange for investing in legal entities and transfers capital.